ksurana21/revpref/README.md

 Using the function `ccei`, we find that the highest efficiency level at which the data set is consistent with GARP is equal to 0.9488.
-This indicates that although our data set is inconsistent with the strict GARP, it is very close to satisfying it.
+This indicates that although our data set is inconsistent with the exact GARP, it is very close to satisfying it.
 We can also compute the CCEI for SARP and WARP by providing an additional argument (model = “SARP” or model = “WARP”).